 If your subject line is “Why I Prefer 2% Milk,” you’re probably not going to get a great open rate.
 If your subject line, on the other hand, is something more like “Why I Will Never Drink Tea Again (And What You Need to Know for Your Health)” or “There’s Something I’ve Been Hiding About My New Program…” you’ve got a decent chance of getting people to open it.

-Now, three caveats about interest factor subject lines.
-First: they really work best for small businesses or emails that seem to come from just one person.
 People tend to trust these a lot less when they come from big corporations—both the use of the first person and (even if you skip first person), the interest-piquing or hinting can seem very disingenuous.

-Second: if they’re not written very carefully, they can sound very gimmicky and turn people off.
+If these subject lines are not written very carefully, they can sound very gimmicky and turn people off.
 If people constantly get emails that say things like “My Secret to [This]” or “I’ll Never Do [That] Again”, it gets old reeeeal fast.

-And three: if you’re going to pique their interest, you’d better pay it off really well in the body of the email.
+If you’re going to pique their interest, you’d better pay it off really well in the body of the email.
 Don’t get someone all excited with your subject line only to fall flat in the body.
 Sure, you’ll get great open rates, but your click-through rates will suck and you’ll erode your relationship with the recipient.
 Suuuuper uncool.

 My personal recommendation is to stick with the benefits-laden subject line as much as possible, but to experiment with interest factor subject lines as you go.
 They’re both crucial to have in your back pocket.

-Last Updated on November 16, 2022
+Last Updated on October 6, 2023